GCJMackenzie/Varia/Varia1_6/Readme_GEM.txt

 Use by running command:
 Varia.sh GEM [additional options]

+OBS: Create a directory named GEM in the current directory before running the GEM module and place all relevant fasta files within.

 Options:

 	-i Sets the input directory to be searched for fasta files by Varia_GEM.
 The default is launch directory (currently non-functional)